top of page

 Before diving into cooking, let’s prep our ingredients.

 1. Wash and Chop: Clean and chop your vegetables.
-Cut the carrots, celery and potatoes into bite-sized pieces.
+Cut the carrots, celery, and potatoes into bite-sized pieces.
 Dice the onion into small chunks and peel and dice the garlic cloves.

 Cooking in the Ninja Pressure Cooker